USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/cafe.md

         ```
 globusconnect
 ```
-    1. The first time you run globuconnect it will download, install, and start the setup process for Globus Connect Personal.
+    1. The first time you run "globusconnect" it will download, install, and start the setup process for Globus Connect Personal.
     1. The setup process usually, but not always, requires you to login.
 (This process may vary depending on how you login)
       * A globus login popup window will open.
 Select Log In.
       * Go to the main Firefox window that opens behind the popup and select Allow.